h-rsh-n/web_dev/README.md

 * The teamwork was excellent, and the project was a huge success because of strong communication and a desire to help one another.

 ### Challenges
 * For the first time, I utilised a CSS framework called [Semantic UI](https://react.semantic-ui.com/) for this project; getting familiar with the framework's syntax was a bit of a challenge, but after I got the hang of it, I could definitely see the benefits.
+One advantage of utilising Semantic UI was that it supplied a variety of UI components as well as modern designs.

 <a name="ideas"></a>
 ## 6. Future Ideas 💭